MicrosoftDocs/bot-docs/articles/bot-service-overview-introduction.md

 ## Building a bot

-You can choose to use your favorite development environment or command line tools to create your bot in [C#](~/dotnet/bot-builder-dotnet-sdk-quickstart.md), [JavaScript](~/javascript/bot-builder-javascript-quickstart.md), [Java](~/java/bot-builder-java-quickstart.md), and [Python](~/python/bot-builder-python-quickstart.md).
+You can choose to use your favorite development environment or command line tools to create your bot in C#, JavaScript, Java, and Python.
 We provide tools for various stages of bot development that you can use to build your bot to get you started.

 ### Design

 Before writing code, review the bot [design guidelines](bot-service-design-principles.md) for best practices and identify the needs for your bot.
 You can create a simple bot or include more sophisticated capabilities, such as speech, natural language understanding, or answer questions users ask.

+### Build

-You can start your bot development either in the [Azure portal](bot-service-quickstart.md) or use templates provided for local development in the language of your choice.
+Your bot is a web service that implements a conversational interface and communicates with the Bot Service.
+You can create this solution in any number of environments and languages, and we offer easy getting started templates above.
+You can start your bot development either in the [Azure portal](bot-service-quickstart.md) or use templates listed below for local development in the language of your choice.

 | .NET Template | JavaScript Template |
 | --- | --- |
 | [VSIX template](https://marketplace.visualstudio.com/items?itemName=BotBuilder.botbuilderv4) | [Yeoman template](https://www.npmjs.com/package/generator-botbuilder).
 Use @preview to get v4 template. |

-### Build

-Your bot is a web service that implements a conversational interface and communicates with the Bot Service.
-You can create this solution in any number of environments and languages, and we offer easy getting started templates above.

-Here are a few features you can use; none of these components are required for your bot, but may be helpful.
+Here are additional components you can use to enhance your bot's functionality.

 | Feature | Description | Link |
 | --- | --- | --- |